 Bedbugs have been documented since the early Egyptian culture and are found around the world.
-They are good hitchhikers, and an infestation can begin with just a female caught in luggage or clothing.
+They are good hitchhikers, and an infestation can begin with just a female caught in luggage, clothing, or upholstered furniture.
 While there is no evidence that bedbugs transmit diseases, they do bite and leave irritating, often itchy, bumps.
 Pesticides will be needed to control extensive infestations, but there are some things you can do, like handling laundry correctly, that will help prevent or control the problem.

 Basic Bedbug Control Recommendations